Skip to main content

 Global Health Technology and Innovation in the Health Systems Program

-Our work in technology and innovation emphasizes the development and implementation of new technologies for greater health care access and impact, as well as ensuring that appropriate policies are in place to govern such technologies.
+Our work in technology and innovation emphasizes the development and implementation of new AI and digital technologies for greater health care access and impact, as well as ensuring that appropriate policies are in place to govern such technologies.

 Our faculty work to ensure equitable access to innovative health technologies, including supporting governments in their journeys to digital transformation in health care, effective antibiotics and medicines, strengthening digital systems to improve vaccine coverage, clinical decision support tools to improve quality of care, and real-time surveillance of chronic and infectious diseases.
 The Program uses digital technologies to strengthen surveillance of noncommunicable disease risk factors and COVID-19 in low- and middle-income country settings.